 Not everyone one can be an astronaut, but you might get to use their equipment.
 Sutaria Training & Fitness LLC, a Houston-based personal training company, is teaming up with one of the leading biomechanics that contracts with NASA that aims to provide exclusive access to astronaut training equipment to clients.

 Jay Sutaria, founder and lead trainer, says that the equipment at NASA, called the force plate, shows how much power a client's body is producing in specific areas and how that power drops over time.
 The data produced by these machines can help trainers customize and tweak workouts for each client to take training a step further.

 The Advanced Resistive Exercise Device, or ARED, works with the force plates Sutaria uses, and according to NASA's website, ARED includes force sensors located in the platform that are able to record force in three dimensions.

-Sutaria and his partners at NASA recently tested the equipment with the Chinese olympic boxing team to see how it can be applied to workouts at NASA's location in Clear Lake.
+Sutaria and his contact at NASA recently tested the equipment with the Chinese olympic boxing team to see how it can be applied to workouts at NASA's location in Clear Lake.

 "It's exclusive access to the equipment that is not available openly in Houston," said Sutaria.
 "NASA is a reference for us to become better trainers."

 Sutaria founded his company in 2011 while he was a student at the University of Houston, and the company now operates with two trainers.
 His clients include professional athletes such as D.J.
 Augustin (Orlando Magic, NBA); and Tim Frazier (New Orleans Pelicans, NBA), however, Sutaria and his team offer professional personal training services to any type of athlete.